jimlai586/Quicker/README.md

 ### Installation

-Use Carthage or copy the one source file.
+Copy one source file to your test target.